williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 To evaluate the performance of your YOLO implementation, compute the mean Average Precision (mAP) of inference.
 Predicted bounding boxes are a match with ground truth bounding boxes if they share the same label and have an IoU with the ground truth bounding box of greater than 0.5.
 These matches can be used to calculate a precision/recall curve for each class.
 The Average Precision for a class is the area under this curve.
 The mean of these Average Precision values over all the classes in inference gives the mean Average Precision of your network.

 <div><img src="https://github.com/LukasZhornyak/CIS680_files/raw/main/HW2/fig2_4.png"/></div>
-<center>Figure 4: This figure demonstrates post-process of how to get rid of redundant bounding box.</center>